Configuring Workflow Actions

 pipeline.stages.originalStageID.variables.github_repo: ${{ parameters.github_repo }}

-To obtain these references, simply copy the variable path from the Harness Pipeline Studio UI.
+To obtain these references, simply copy the variable path from the Harness Pipeline Studio UI and remove the special characters <+

-Note: This is the only way to reference stage and step variables under
+Note: This is the only way to reference stage variables and pipelines using templates with variables under

 inputset

-, without the fully qualified path, the input isn't valid.
+.
+Without the fully qualified path, the input will not be valid.

 The token

-property we use to fetch Harness Auth Token is hidden on the Review Step using ui:widget: password
+property used to fetch the Harness Auth Token is hidden on the Review Step using ui:widget: password

-, but for this to work the token property needs to be mentioned under the first page
+.
+However, for this to function correctly in a multi-page workflow, the token property must be included under the first page

 parameters: